El Salvador : Safety by CityEl Salvador - safety as a country

 With its population of 2 million people and due to rapid growth, San Salvador has become a great tourist attraction and well-visited destination.

-Frequently visited by foreingners are luxurious shopping malls in the areas of Santa Elena, Antiguo Cuscatlan, Nuevo Cuscatlan and Ciudad Merliot.
+Frequently visited by foreigners are luxurious shopping malls in the areas of Santa Elena, Antiguo Cuscatlan, Nuevo Cuscatlan, and Ciudad Merliot.